SpongeBob SquarePants season 4: Episodes

+"Best Day Ever": SpongeBob wants to have the best day ever.
+He keeps a list of pastimes, including working at the Krusty Krab, jellyfishing, karate, and watching Squidward perform.
+However, several problems that occur that SpongeBob has to help fix prevent him from doing them.
+The people he helped earlier make it up to SpongeBob by performing a concert for him in the end.
+"The Gift of Gum": Patrick gives SpongeBob a huge wad of bubble gum on Best Friends' Day.

 DVD release

 The first ten episodes of the fourth season were released on DVD by Paramount Home Entertainment in the United States and Canada on September 12, 2006.
 The "Volume 1" DVD release features bonus material including animatics and featurettes.
 The remaining ten episodes of the season were also released under the title "Volume 2" in the United States and Canada on January 9, 2007.
 The DVD release also features bonus material including music videos, shorts and featurettes.
 In Region 2 and 4, the DVD release for the season was a complete set.
 On November 13, 2012, The Complete Fourth Season DVD was released in Region 1, five years after the season had completed broadcast on television.